nalgeon/pokitoki/README.md

 ## Groups

-To get an answer from the bot in a group, mention it in a reply to a question, or ask a question directly:
+To get an answer from the bot in a group, mention it in a reply to a question:

 > 🧑 I forgot who played Ramsy in the Game of Thrones 😕<br>
 > 🧑 ↳ @pokitokibot help
 >
 > 🤖 Ramsay Bolton in Game of Thrones was played by Iwan Rheon.

+Or ask a question directly:

 > 🧑 @pokitokibot Who played Ramsy in the Game of Thrones?
 >